 Rounding out the list, a remote lockbox solution uses the technology enabled by remote deposit capture to create a robust alternative or addition to traditional remittance processing.
 Remote lockbox allows you to accept check payments remotely and scan them with a remote deposit capture device so you can skip the trip to the bank or the shipment to the lockbox.
 If you already have a traditional lockbox solution, these scans are sent through the primary lockbox process, so reporting and exceptions for lockbox and RDC or remote lockbox can be conveniently reviewed in one place.

-• Provides businesses with greater control over the payment processing process
+• Provides businesses with greater control over payment processing

-• Can reduce shipping costs as businesses can handle the payment locally without having to send the checks to a lockbox facility
+• Can reduce shipping costs as businesses can handle payments locally without having to send checks to a lockbox facility

-• May require businesses to invest in technology and software to manage the payment process
+• May require businesses to invest in technology and software to manage payment process

 • May require training and resources to set up and manage effectively